What Vaccinations Should a Person with Cystic Fibrosis Get?

 If you are traveling outside the U.S., it is important to find out if you will need any additional immunizations.
 The Centers for Disease Control offer an easy-to-use online tool to check which vaccines are needed to enter and travel safely in any country in the world.
 Give yourself plenty of time to get the vaccines you need.
 Your CF care center may not stock all the vaccines you will need.
 You may need to go to a travel clinic to get a yellow fever shot, for example.
 Also, some shots must be given in a series of days or weeks.2

 Additional tips for children and adults with CF

 Some additional suggestions for children and adults with CF:

 - Free or lower-cost vaccinations are often available if cost is an issue.

-- People with CF who have had a liver or lung transplant may not be able to receive certain vaccines, such as hepatitis.
+- People with CF who have had a liver or lung transplant may not be able to receive certain vaccines, such as live vaccines that suppress the immune system.
 Talk to your CF care team about vaccination options.1

 - Reduce your chances of getting the flu by practicing good infection prevention and control techniques such as washing your hands frequently and staying at least 6 feet from anyone who has a cold, the flu, or other infection.